 UK marine waters (defined here as areas where local salinity is greater than 30) are considered to be 'Non-Problem Areas' with respect to the risk and impact of nutrient enrichment (OSPAR, 2017).
 However, eutrophication is not the only driver or precursor of dissolved oxygen depletion.
 The timing, duration and strength of stratification play critical roles in the seasonal depletion of dissolved oxygen because they dictate the degree of isolation of bottom waters and the potential for mixing.
 However, there is significant regional disparity between waters that are stratified for long periods of time and the magnitude of oxygen depletion they experience.
 In the North Sea, areas of prolonged stratification in the central and northern regions generally have a higher bottom-water dissolved oxygen concentration than areas that are stratified for a shorter period of time in the south-central North Sea region (Große et al., 2016; Queste et al., 2016; Topcu and Brockmann, 2015).
 This disparity indicates that factors other than the strength and duration of stratification play an important role in controlling oxygen depletion.
-The magnitude of photosynthesis in the sunlit surface layer dictates the amount of organic matter that will eventually sink below the thermocline, with more organic matter leading to greater biological oxygen consumption.
+The magnitude of photosynthesis in the sunlit surface layer dictates the amount of organic matter that will eventually sink below the thermocline, with more organic matter leading to greater biological oxygen consumption in deeper, dark waters.
 In addition, organic matter generated via photosynthesis is a food source for higher trophic levels, such as zooplankton, which graze on phytoplankton and generate sinking faecal material, which contributes to an enhanced downward flux of organic matter which could intensify biological oxygen consumption.
-The thickness or volume of the bottom waters in which biological oxygen consumption occurs is also a factor in controlling the magnitude of oxygen depletion (Große et al., 2016), with dissolved oxygen being more rapidly depleted in a thinner bottom layer than a thicker bottom layer due to the lower total amount of oxygen available in a thinner layer.
-As such, differences in productivity are thought to control the interannual variability in dissolved oxygen conditions in the North Sea, while spatial differences in dissolved oxygen dynamics have been attributed to variations in stratification and water depth or volume (Große et al., 2016).
+The volume of the bottom layer, represented by both the thickness and areal extent of bottom waters, is also a factor controlling the magnitude of oxygen depletion (Große et al., 2016), with dissolved oxygen being more rapidly depleted by both water column and sedimentary processes in areas with a thinner bottom layer than a thicker bottom layer due to the lower total amount of oxygen per unit volume available in a thinner layer.
+As such, differences in productivity are thought to control the interannual variability in dissolved oxygen conditions in the North Sea, while spatial differences in dissolved oxygen dynamics have been attributed to variations in stratification and water depth or volume alongside tidal energy for mixing (Große et al., 2016).